joaogcoward/n8n-marine-conservation/workflows/ Marine Conservation Intelligence Hub.md

 * **Data Integrity:** The `Remove Duplicates` functionality ensures the team only sees fresh, non-redundant content.
 * **Reliable Reporting:** The workflow's robust error handling means there are no silent failures.
 The team is always informed, whether new articles are found or not.
 * **Proof of Concept:** This project is a tangible demonstration of how automation can support a core mission, in this case, empowering a team with continuous, clean, and reliable data.

+### **Scalability 📈**

+The modular design allows for seamless upgrades.
+To scale, the workflow could be integrated with a database (e.g., PostgreSQL) for long-term data retention and analysis.
+Google Vertex AI could be further leveraged to dynamically normalize new data sources, removing the need for manual code updates.
+This architecture provides a solid foundation for a more comprehensive and robust data pipeline.